-Please Hashem, bring me, Your servant, closer to You.
+Please Hashem, bring me, your servant, closer to You.

-Why does the zemer switch from referring to Hashem as our Father (and to us as His children) to calling us His servant?
+Why does the zemer switch from referring to Hashem as our Father (and us His children) to calling us His servant?

 On Rosh Hashanah, during Mussaf we ask Hashem:

 Whether as children, or as servants; if as children, have compassion on us as a father has compassion on his children!
 If as servants, our eyes are fixed on You.